darylgallatin/S3-user-vault/README.md

 - **AWS S3 Integration**: Automatically saves and loads the user list to and from an S3 bucket.
 - **Web Interface**: Responsive CSS/Bootstrap-based UI.
 - **Sentiment Analysis**: Uses PyTorch with a pre-trained BERT model to determine the tone of user notes *(Positive, Neutral, Negative)*.
+- Data is is stored in a simple SQL database

 ---